minjun0622/MKS22X-FinalProject/README.md

 Today, I figured out that there were 3 authors that were writing as me.
 Therefore, I did git config to set my terminal to my git username.
 Also, I got the display() method and I got the move method working.
 The grow method also works (I hope).
 Figured out with my partner that a "maze" was really hard to make in this world with a snake.
 Settled on making a snake game that involved obstacles that resembles a maze.
 I worked on making the world and displaying the function.
 I slowly got the methods working and first completed the move method.
 I figured out that the direction keys didn't work because I assigned it to the wrong value.
 I then completed it with the reset and grow method.

 5/24/19
 A lot of things done today!
 I got the die menu working by using the isTouching(), therefore, the reset method really became useless.
 Right before the end of class, I thought of using a pause menu that will just pause the game and then continue it right after.
 Also, changed the color of the snake!
 (Green) Finally, I tried the snake with the maze but it becomes really buggy with both the features combined.

+5/25/19
+The weekend, got a loading screen working that was similar to the end screen.
+Using two similar features, I realized that the displayEndScreen() method should not have been in the Snake class so I imported it.
+I also used an int variable to keep track of which screen I was in.
+If I started, it would start with the loading screen, then I press the tab key to change that variable which brings me to the game itself.
+Need to work on the maze, partner is still working on it.

 5/21/19
 # Mihad